 DA 9.1 also does not allow late e-resume submission.
-Your e-resume must be submitted to PSC-RPM by 31 December 2015.
-However, earlier submission is preferred.
+Your e-resume must be submitted to PSC-RPM by 30 December 2016.
 It is critically important that the e-resume submission deadline is met.
 If you miss the deadline, you must let your AO know immediately via email and submit your assignment preferences on form CG-2002.

-E-resume Craftsmanship

-A well-crafted e-resume allows for assignment flexibility and acknowledges possible assignment outcomes.
+E-resume Craftsmanship A well-crafted e-resume allows for assignment flexibility and acknowledges possible assignment outcomes.